tekuuu/nexora_/README.md

 - **HCU Limit:** HCU here refers to Homomorphic Computation Unit — the computation budget unit used by Zama's FHEVM.
 The prototype enforces HCU caps as part of a simplified safety and performance model (for example, a per-transaction sequential budget on the order of ~5,000,000 HCU and a global budget on the order of ~20,000,000 HCU).
 These limits make certain confidential computations and multi-asset operations challenging.
 We are actively researching and developing innovative optimizations (batching, algorithmic reductions, and approximate/cheaper homomorphic patterns) to minimize HCU consumption and enable richer protocol features in future releases.
 - **Price Oracle:** For the sake of simplicity and testing, the protocol currently uses a fixed/static price oracle.
 Production deployments should replace this with a live/secure price feed.

 These limitations are intentional.
 The roadmap includes implementing interest rate models, liquidation logic, multi-asset borrow support, and tunable HCU parameters.
-See the "Future works" section for planned improvements.
+See the Roadmap section for planned improvements.

 ### User Interface 🎨
 - **Modern Material-UI Design**: Clean, responsive interface
 - **Real-time Balance Updates**: Live updates of encrypted balances
-- **Transaction History Tracking**: Comprehensive transaction logs
 - **Wallet Integration**: ConnectKit and WalletConnect support
 - **Admin Dashboard**: Protocol management interface for administrators